Contents Home Map

 Charles Univ., Prague

-The number on the Voynich MS is not fully legible, and I personally hesitate between 13 and 19 (4).
+The number on the Voynich MS has only become fully legible after the availability of Multi-Spectral scans, and reads 19 (4).

 Additional signature